The Best Low Sodium Pasta Sauce at the Grocery Store (Alfredo Sauce, Too)

 The Silver Palate Low Sodium Marinara (140 mg)

-If you can find Silver Palate Low Sodium Marinara at your grocery store, this is the low sodium pasta sauce you should be buying.
+If you can find Silver Palate Low Sodium Marinara at your grocery store, this is a great low sodium pasta sauce.
 It’s noticeably lower sodium—in fact, it’s actually low sodium at 140 mg per serving.
 It makes up for being lower salt in a lot of ways.
 It’s flavorful without being overly sweet.
-It’s unctuous without being oily.
-You can see and taste basil and garlic in the sauce.
-This is one of those diet-friendly products that I think pretty much anyone would be happy to eat.
-Nice one, Silver Palate.
+And you can see and taste basil and garlic in the sauce.
+It has a little bit of an oily flavor we didn’t love in our second taste test, but it’s still one of those diet-friendly products that I think pretty much anyone would be happy to eat.

 Credit: Merc / Vons